 The Nominating Committee shall consist of three members.
-The Nominating Committee will present a slate of candidates for each of the positions to be voted on.
+The Nominating Committee will present a slate of candidates to be voted on for each of the open faculty positions.
 The slate will consist of those members of the School of Education faculty who have been nominated and meet the criteria for each of the positions.
+In addition, The Nominating Committee will facilitate the identification of eligible students for available scholarships by maintaining a database of student applications and soliciting faculty recommendations for student nominations.
+The Nominating Committee will forward the names of recommended student scholarship recipients to the Dean to forward to the Office of Financial Assistance.